About Kathy Elliott

-I know how it feels to learn the one person in the world you trusted most has betrayed you physically and emotionally.
-And not just once, but countless times – perhaps daily – for years… To learn your partner is a sex addict.
+I know how it feels to discover that the one person in the world you trusted most has betrayed you physically and emotionally.
+And not just once, but countless times – perhaps daily – for years … To learn your partner is a sex addict.

 It’s happened to me.